Felipe-Lohan/Dungeon_World/Barbarian_-_Streamlined.md

 ##Additional Starting Moves

-_You also choose one of these to start with._
+_You also choose one of these to start with.
+The other one can be chosen in the further levels._

 * ☐ **Full Plate And Packing Steel:** You ignore the _clumsy_ tag on armor you wear.